Volkswagen Emissions Scandal: An Update

 Mention has been made in the press of an approximate figure of £3000 per claimant.
 Whilst this may be a reasonable estimate, it cannot at present be confirmed as an accurate assessment of the level of damages that owners may be able to claim.

-At Jefferies, we have set up a dedicated team to help owners of the affected cars claim from VW and have had a strong response from people who are interested in claiming.
+At Jefferies, we have set up a dedicated team of solicitors to help owners of the affected cars claim from VW and have had a strong response from people who are interested in taking legal action.